llingg/docs-opmanual_autolab/book/opmanual_autolab/15_autolab_minimal_requirements/20_autolab_fleet_roster.md

 ## Creating your own fleet-roaster

-You can create your own fleet-roster repository on GitHub using the structure shown above.
+You can create your own ``fleet roster` repository on GitHub using the structure shown above.
 If you know how to create a new repository you can proceed right away.
 If not, read the instructions [here](https://help.github.com/en/enterprise/2.13/user/articles/creating-a-new-repository) to find out how you can create a new repository on GitHub.